zymk9/torch-ngp/README.md

 ### Dataset Orginzation

 We follow the data structure of torch-ngp, which uses a json file to store the camera parameters and a folder to store masks or images.
+The json file includes the relative path of the image to the folder so they are not necessary under the same folder

 ```